sahilgadhok/PasteBin/Solutions.md

         - 403 if any param or token are invalid
         - 200 if UPDATE succeeds

+### Files

+- POST '/file/:file_id' -> Add a new file
+    - Request
+        - token - user token obtained from signing in
+    - Response
+        - 400 if missing file_id or token
+        - 403 if invalid file_id or token
+        - 200 if file is created and user can see it in their profile

+- DELETE '/file/:file_id -> Delete a file
+    - Request
+        - token (query) - user token obtained from signing in
+    - Response
+        - 400 if missing file_id or token
+        - 403 if invalid file_id or token
+        - 200 if file and references to it (ex. comments) are deleted

 ### Comments

 - POST '/comment/:file_id' -> Add a new comment